Skip to main content

 1. Create an authorized key for your service account.

-2. Install the Nebius AI Cloud CLI in your environment.
+2. Install and configure the Nebius AI Cloud CLI.

 3. Configure a profile for your service account in the .nebius/config.yaml file.